wcrbrm/enormous-cloud-rack/Milestones.md

       - server should connect to ssh  (1 via password, 2 via PEM) (client is reponsible to keep it, once we are out of request, ssh should be closed on timeout)
-      - if not conencted, the connection should be kept
+      - if not connected, the connection should be kept
       - if connection is lost, it should re-connect

    What should be parsed / sent back to event bus then to client (for each serverId)